junyaogz/topic.recognition.td3/README.md

 # topic.recognition.td3
-Complete code for the project of topic recognition using TED-LIUM Release 3 (will be released after 2022/01/01)
+Complete code for the project of topic recognition using TED-LIUM Release 3.
+It will be released after 2022/01/01.